saishyam43-oss/flowgrid-activation-quality-diagnosis/README.md

 Flowgrid’s activation metrics appear healthy on the surface, with ~98% of accounts triggering an activation event.
 However, when activation is measured as **sustained, collaborative usage**, the true habit rate collapses to **0.24%**.

-This analysis shows that Flowgrid is not failing to deliver first value.
+This analysis shows that Flowgrid reliably delivers first value.
 It is failing to **reinforce that value through collaboration and breadth of usage**.

-The result is a system that reports success while silently accumulating churn risk.
+The result is a system that reports success while quietly accumulating churn risk.

 The gap is not incremental.
 It is structural.

+## 🧭 How to Read This (2 minutes)

+- If you have limited time, read the **Executive TL;DR** and review the **Executive Dashboard**.
+- If you want the diagnosis, continue through **Where Activation Breaks** and **What Predicts Real Success**.
+- If you care about decision rigor, read **Metric Lineage & Hardening** and **Insights → Product Decisions**.

+This document is written to be skimmed first and read deeply second.

 ---